 In 1934, the citizens of Greenville, South Carolina, wanted to bring a minor league baseball team to their town.
-They knew that in order to get that accomplished there was one man in their community they needed to talk to.
-He was a business owner, having once operated a dry cleaner and barbecue restaurant.
-He now ran a liquor store on the edge of town.
+In order to do that, there was one man in their community they needed to talk to.
+He was a business owner, having once operated a dry cleaner and a barbecue restaurant.
+He ran a liquor store on the edge of town.
 But it was his previous career that they hoped would help in their endeavor.

-Joe Jackson was born near Greenville and spent much of his life there, but for about 15 years he spent his spring and summer months elsewhere, starring as one of the best hitters in baseball.
-But he lost it all when he took money to throw games during the 1919 World Series and was later banned from organized professional baseball.
+Joseph Jefferson Jackson was born near Greenville and spent much of his life there, but for about 15 years he spent his spring and summer months elsewhere, starring as one of the best hitters in baseball.
+But he lost it all when he took money to throw the 1919 World Series, which led to him being banned from organized professional baseball.

 45 years old in 1934, “Shoeless Joe” agreed to contact commissioner Kenesaw Mountain Landis to ask if he could be a manager for a minor league team in his hometown.